-- Côte d'Ivoire: These are partnered agricultural cooperatives, Barry Callebaut owned direct sourcing company, SACO and partnered agricultural cooperatives from Touton. - Cameroon: These are partnered agricultural cooperatives and Barry Callebaut owned direct sourcing company, SIC CACAO. - Ghana: These are districts/branches that form part of Barry Callebaut's direct sourcing licensed buying company in Ghana, Nvonkopa Ltd. - Indonesia: These are suppliers of cocoa beans to Barry Callebaut.
+- Côte d'Ivoire: These are partnered agricultural cooperatives working with Barry Callebaut owned direct sourcing company, SACO and partnered agricultural cooperatives working with Touton (Cocoa Horizons third party implementer). - Cameroon: These are partnered agricultural cooperatives working with Barry Callebaut owned direct sourcing company, SIC CACAO. - Ghana: These are districts/branches working with Barry Callebaut's direct sourcing licensed buying company in Ghana, Nyonkopa Ltd. - Indonesia: These are suppliers of cocoa beans to Barry Callebaut.
 They can be either buying stations or supplier warehouses. - Brazil: There are no Farmer Groups in Brazil.
-Farmers work individually and sell their cocoa to Buying Stations, which might be independent or part of Barry Callebaut. - Ecuador: These are suppliers of cocoa beans to Barry Callebaut.
+Farmers work individually and sell their cocoa to Buying Stations, which might be independent or part of Barry Callebaut. - Ecuador: These are suppliers of cocoa beans to Barry Callebaut. - Nigeria: These are suppliers of cocoa beans to Barry Callebaut. - Brazil: These are suppliers of cocoa beans to Barry Callebaut.

-An active farmer is a member of a farmer group that is allocated to either Cocoa Horizons, a specific client as expanded upon below, or a specific certification program on whose behalf we undertake sustainability activities between 1 September 2020 and 31 August 2021, or has taken part in at least one of the following sustainability activities:
+A farmer part of our sustainability programs is defined as a member of a farmer group that is allocated to either Cocoa Horizons, a specific client as expanded upon below, or a specific certification program on whose behalf we undertake sustainability activities between 1 September 2021 and 31 August 2022, or has taken part in at least one of the following sustainability activities:

-- Delivered sustainable cocoa in 20/21 (sustainable cocoa is defined as cocoa being grown under a sustainability program).

-- Received farm service activities in 20/21 (Farm Business Plans, Productivity Packages, cocoa seedlings, shade tree seedlings, income diversification).

-- Received cookstoves in 20/21.

-- Attended training in 20/21.

-- Participated in a child labor survey, identified cases of child labor, or a child labor remediation activity in 20/21.

-- Had a farm mapped in 20/21.

-- Participated in a census survey in 20/21.
+- Delivered sustainable cocoa within the fiscal year (sustainable cocoa is defined as cocoa being grown under a sustainability program). - Received farm service activities within the fiscal year (Farm Business Plans, Productivity Packages, cocoa seedlings, shade tree seedlings, income diversification). - Received cookstoves within the fiscal year. - Attended training or sat the Cocoa Horizons graduation assessment within the fiscal year. - Participated in a child labor survey, identified cases of child labor, or a child labor remediation activity within the fiscal year. - Had a farm mapped within the fiscal year. - Participated in a census survey within the fiscal year. - Was part of a VSLA that was functioning within the fiscal year.